andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 I wanted to build these two types of similarity search over my library of songs, but there was one glaring problem: I didn't have any data.
 I’m just an end user - I don’t have access to the files of songs that I stream, nor do I have Spotify’s vast amounts of user streaming history that could be exploited for collaborative filtering.
 Building something to solve my music problem seemed impossible.

-Then an idea occurred to me: what if I don’t need the songs at all?
-What if I could just collect  information about the songs and artists from the internet, organize that information into structured profiles, and use these profiles as my representation of the song instead?
+At some point as I was exploring this space, a thought came to me: *what if I don’t need the songs at all?* What if I could just collect  information about the songs and artists from the internet, organize that information into structured profiles, and use these profiles as my representation of the song instead?
 Would this be enough to build a similarity search engine that actually works well for my two search problems?

-It turns out that being constrained to represent songs through text instead of the original audio can actually be a feature, not a bug.
+It turns out that being constrained to represent songs through text instead of the original audio can actually be a *feature*, not a bug.
+Representing songs through text allows the representation to capture higher-level semantic features of the song rather than low-level audio features, which often prove more useful for real-world use cases of song-based or text-based similarity search.

 ### What’s Inside
 This post presents a method for building a music similarity search engine purely from internet text data.
 The search engine performs two types of search tasks:
 1. **Song-to-song** search, where the query is a song and the goal is to retrieve the most similar songs to the query song